Brau Challenge 2025

 The Brau Challenge 2025 features two brewing categories: Top Fermented (New Zealand Ale 20L) and Bottom Fermented (New Zealand Lager 20L).

-Each of these brewing kits will have a customizable choice of hops from Hop Revolution and yeast from WHC Lab To test the skills of our participants, we’ve tailored the brewing process for each category.
+Each of these brewing kits will have a customizable choice of hops from Hop Revolution and yeast from WHC Lab.
+To test the skills of our participants, we’ve tailored the brewing process for each category.
 This year, beers in the Top Fermented category can include a special ingredient in the recipe, while beers in the Bottom Fermented category must strictly adhere to the German Beer Purity Laws (Reinheitsgebot).

 By purchasing one of our Brau Challenge Beer Kits, you’ll automatically be entered into the competition.
 Additionally, you’ll have the option to order a Foss Test to have your beer analyzed in our Hamburg lab.
 Please note that only beers submitted to the competition are eligible for testing.